You’re going to ARUBA! How exciting. You already know where you’re staying and what you want to do while you’re there.

 Day wear is pretty much anything goes (apart from nudity, that’s a no-no).
 Sun dresses, linen pants, playsuits etc, there’s plenty of options.
 The aim is to keep cool but still covering up from the sun while you’re out and about on the island.

 EDIT – Aruba is VERY windy at times, so if you’re wearing a flowy or short dress that might blow up make sure to wear a pair of bicycle shorts underneath so that you’re not constantly trying to hold the hem down!

 Let’s be honest, we all look forward to going out for a nice meal and a cocktail or two when we’re on holiday and Aruba is the perfect place for that.
 But what do we wear in Aruba during the evening?

-But if you do want to go somewhere fancy you might need to dress it up a bit.
+If you do want to go somewhere fancy you might want to dress it up a bit, though most places in Aruba do not have a strict dress code.
 You don’t have to be dripping in diamonds or wearing heels.
 Most of your casual day outfits can transition to evening with a slight change of accessories or top.

 Team a blazer with your sun dress or slip on a sequin top over your playsuit and you’re ready to hit the town.
-Some resorts/hotels will have a dress code in the dining rooms (though they’re not usually strict) so make sure to check the policy of where you’re staying or dining ahead of time.
+If you’re worried about a dress code anywhere just make sure to check the policy online or via the phone ahead of time.